HoangTuan110/drew/README.md

 # `drew`

-A pretty shitty drawing tool in the CLI.
+A pretty shitty drawing tool for the terminal.